inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 - Incremental

 `THE "FROM" CLAUSE`
-You can use Sources and Seeds to load data to the dbt model Use a macro called `source` - the source marco is only used in staging
+- You can use Sources and Seeds to load data to the dbt model

+` THE SOURCE MACRO`
+- the source marco is only used in staging
 - resolves the name of the source with the right schema
 - will build the dependencies automatically
 - can define source freshness